 Two common examples of a revolving line of credit that you might be familiar with are a credit card and a home equity line of credit (HELOC).
 A revolving line of credit can either be an unsecured or secured debt.

-Note: Whether or not the original creditor or third-party collection agency can still collect legally has a lot to do with what kind of contract the person signed.
+Note: Whether the original creditor or third-party collection agency can still collect legally has a lot to do with what kind of contract the person signed.

 For example, if you do not actually sign a contract when you apply for credit, the agreement may not meet the technical definition of a written contract.